qijianpeng/awesome-edge-computing/README.md

 system for IoT clusters to adaptively distribute FTP partitions in dynamic application scenarios.

+- [FedProx](https://github.com/litian96/FedProx): FedProx aims to solve two key challenges that differentiate it from traditional distributed optimization:
+(1) significant variability in terms of the systems characteristics on each device in the network (systems heterogeneity), and (2) non-identically distributed data across the network (statistical heterogeneity).

 - [KitNET](https://github.com/ymirsky/KitNET-py): KitNET is an online, unsupervised, and efficient anomaly detector.
 A Kitsune, in Japanese folklore, is a mythical fox-like creature that has a number of tails, can mimic different forms, and whose